 \section{EXPERIMENTS}

-In this section, we detail the implementation of our method, describe the results, and compare with other state-of-the-art methods.
+In this section, we introduce the details of the implementation, describe the results, and compare MTG with other approaches.
 For the real-world experiment we combine MTG and a low-level motion planner AdaptiveON~\cite{liang2022adaptiveon} for global navigation as shown in Figure \ref{fig:all_trajectory}.
 Details of the real-world experiment can be found in Appendix~\cite{appendix} \ref{sec:realworld}.
-We also analyze the confidences of generated trajectories and the generalizability of our approach in Appendix~\cite{appendix} \ref{sec:analysis}.
+We also analyze the confidence of generated trajectories and the generalizability of our approach in Appendix~\cite{appendix} \ref{sec:analysis}.